-- systematically questioned the suppliers identified in NGO reports in 2020, analysed the ranches concerned, and examined their responses with a view to taking whatever measures are deemed necessary; - taken part in multi-stakeholder initiatives addressing the social and environmental issues posed by cattle farming in Brazil, to support the rollout of collaborative solutions, which Casino Group and GPA consider the most effective, given the complexity of the issues and the number of stakeholders.
+- systematically questioned the suppliers identified in NGO reports in 2020, analysed the ranches concerned, and examined their responses with a view to taking whatever measures are deemed necessary; - participated in multi-stakeholder initiatives addressing the social and environmental issues posed by cattle farming in Brazil.
+In this way, it can help to deploy collaborative solutions, which Casino Group and GPA feel are the most effective, given the complexity of the issues and the number of stakeholders.
 Casino Group co-chairs the working group on cattle farming set up by the Forest Positive Coalition of the Consumer Goods Forum, which seeks to mobilise all purchasers of meat in Brazil on collective improvements to systems and operations on oversight of Brazilian beef producers.
 As mentioned above, GPA teams took part in Imaflora's work on the Beef On Track project, GTFI, GTPS and the VISIPEC project; - audited ten of its private-label (Rubia Gallega) direct suppliers' slaughterhouses according to the ICS social audit standard, to verify working conditions.